UPDATED 23rd July 21

 Before your visit it is important that you are familiar with the ground rules and risk assessments that we have put in place to ensure your safety whilst visiting the club.
 Please see as per the links at the bottom of this page.
 Also, to assist answering any questions you may have please see as follows:

-The club will re-open for outdoor activities: casual sailing, windsurfing & SUP along with other organized activities such as dinghy racing, training and open events.
-Indoor facilities including changing room will reopen albeit for limited numbers.
-Also, use of the members galley and indoor seating will be possible.
+The club will be open for outdoor activities: casual sailing, windsurfing & SUP along with other organized activities such as dinghy racing, training and open events.
+Indoor facilities including changing room will be open albeit for limited numbers.
+Also, use of the members galley and indoor seating will be possible, lockers in the club entrance (foyer) will be free to use and the main galley will reopen from 30th August.

 Will the club house be open?